Azure/AppService/_posts/2024-07-19-Using-Redis-with-Sidecar.md

 toc_sticky: true
 ---

 At Microsoft Build 2024, we had announced the [Public Preview for the Sidecar pattern for Linux App Service](https://azure.github.io/AppService/2024/04/04/Public-Preview-Sidecars-Webjobs.html).
 This feature allows developers to enhance their web applications with additional services running alongside the main application container.
+See Sidecars in action in this [Build session](https://build.microsoft.com/sessions/2d3bac21-85b9-4a33-8293-78536984cb6e?source=sessions).

 In this blog, we will demonstrate how you can leverage the Sidecar pattern to seamlessly integrate a Redis cache into your Linux App Service, boosting your application's performance and reliability.

 ## Setting Up your local environment